QuickFastly/NR-wiki/docs/Nova-Regna/_meta/Using mystic matter and magic.md

 So what is "balanced" then?
 Obviously one-on-one matchups against an attunement user will never be balanced, so you have to consider a larger scale.
 Can the character take on an army, head first?
 You've gone too far.
 Can they take on an armed squad of eight people, unarmed?
 Sure, if you can make it believable.
 Perhaps a more interesting *and* believable overpowered scenario, however, would be a character that utilizes supernatural eyesight and telepathy to control a battlefield from the background as a tactician.

-You should also bear in mind that this ability is incredibly rare, occurring in less than 1/25,000 [[Human|humans]], 1/3,000 minor [[Spirits|spirits]], and 1/1,000 major spirits.
+You should also bear in mind that this ability is incredibly rare, occurring in less than 1/25,000 [humans](../World/Inhabitants/Human), 1/3,000 minor [spirits](../World/Inhabitants/Spirits), and 1/1,000 major spirits.
 Even among such small numbers, the majority of these people have weak abilities, or might not have even noticed their abilities themselves.
 A character with attunement is going to stand out, and the more powerful their ability, the more eyes will be on them... perhaps even drawing the attention of authorities or shadowy organizations.
 Remember that impact, because it wouldn't be very believable to have a character with the ability to level a building with their mind that still goes to school every day like a normal kid.
 At least, not if anybody *knows* they can do that.

 You may have noticed that the word "believable" has been used a lot here.
 In the end, that's the most important thing for this ability.
 It doesn't have to be realistic, it doesn't have to be fair, it doesn't even have to make logical sense, as long as you can write it in a *believable* way in the context of this world.
 Make us believe that the character should be capable of what you say they are.